 The Federation was initially quite puzzled when Klingon foreign policy suddenly shifted in 2247 from the ruthless pursuit of imperialist expansion to intermittent, grudging, and ill-tempered diplomatic engagement.
 At the time, the very concept of "Klingon diplomacy" might have been considered oxymoronic.
 To the Klingons of the early 23rd century, "diplomacy" likely meant deceiving negotiating partners until they could be attacked, making extravagant promises that would eventually be broken, or threatening ever more unpleasant and effective means of annihilation to recalcitrant governments.
 A natural response was to assume that the "new face" of the Klingon Empire was a ruse to lull the Federation into a false sense of security.
 Although this was true to a certain extent, the Federation could see no advantage in rebuffing Klingon diplomatic overtures.
 Furthermore, the Klingons seemed to be making genuine efforts, although initially rather clumsy, to become more involved in galactic affairs.
 They exchanged ambassadors with the Federation and other galactic powers and even attempted to communicate in English, the de facto galactic lingua franca.
 Robert Fox, dean of Federation diplomats and ambassador to the Court of Kahless from 2272 to 2280, recalls in his memoirs (Pathways to Peace, Oxford University Press, Cambridge, Earth, 2320) many long evenings enduring operatic recitals at Klingon Embassy functions when a young consular officer on Tellar in the late 2240s.
 However, he also claims to have developed a fondness for bregit lung, a widely avoided Klingon delicacy.

 Even as the likelihood of invasion decreased, both the Federation and the Klingon Empire found that even the cost of eternal vigilance in the defense of their borders had become extreme.
 While they had learned that forming an empire (or a federation) was relatively easy, keeping it safe, peaceful, and whole was somewhat more difficult.
-In 2240, both the Federation and the Klingons required at least five fully crewed starships to continuously patrol a single 100-cubic-ly border sector (at then current speeds and sensor ranges) and ensure absolute security against attacks or raids.
-Although, this level of security was rarely, if ever achieved, the appearance of a strong defense deterred potential adversaries from attacking and helped deter foster galactic peace.
+In 2240, both the Federation and the Klingons required at least five fully-crewed starships to continuously patrol a single 100-ly^3 border sector (at then-current speeds and sensor ranges) and ensure absolute security against attacks or raids.
+Although this level of security was rarely, if ever achieved, the appearance of a strong defense deterred potential adversaries from attacking and helped foster galactic peace.

 The Klingons' development and production of the hard-hitting but otherwise limited D6 class reflected a short-sighted focus on imperial expansion to the detriment of long-term imperial survival.
 The D6's small internal volume and short range meant that this class was completely unsuited for the longer missions of defense and diplomacy required by the new political environment but could not be substantially upgraded.
 To patrol large sectors of the frontier more economically and less aggressively and to perform other duties supporting their new diplomatic openness, the Klingons would require a new, more-versatile ship able to undertake long-duration cruises far from their homeworld.

-In 2245, the Federation, attempting to meet challenges similar to those facing the Klingon Empires introduced the CONSTITUTION class to perform long-distance missions of defense, exploration, and diplomacy.
-The CONSTITUTION class was a great step forward in starship design.
-Equipped with photon torpedoes, advanced logic systems, powerful sensors, extensive scientific facilities, and a drive system capable of reaching speeds of wf 8, ships of the CONSTITUTION class could make unsupported cruises of no less than 5 years' duration and perform the duties of a wide variety of other ship types.
-The CONSTITUTION class promised to greatly reduce the costs of Federation defense, scientific exploration, and diplomacy.
+In 2245, the Federation, attempting to meet challenges similar to those facing the Klingon Empire's, introduced the Constitution class to perform long-distance missions of defense, exploration, and diplomacy.
+The Constitution class was a great step forward in starship design.
+Equipped with photon torpedoes, advanced logic systems, powerful sensors, extensive scientific facilities, and a drive system capable of reaching speeds of wf 9, ships of the Constitution class could make unsupported cruises of no less than 5 years' duration and perform the duties of a wide variety of other ship types.
+The Constitution class promised to greatly reduce the costs of Federation defense, scientific exploration, and diplomacy.

 The most significant addition to the engineering hull of the D7 was a new warp power generation system that revived the concept of brak'lul (anatomic redundancy) used in earlier Klingon cruisers.
 A serious, albeit intended, shortcoming of the D6 was its relatively poor performance at distances greater than 10 ly.
 The matter/antimatter (M/AM) reactor had been optimized for performance at high output levels for short periods of time without the support of a secondary fusion reactor.
 Such a system was acceptable for the D6 in its role as a short-range strike cruiser (and as point-defense cruiser) but was unsuitable for a ship required to cruise hundreds of light-years from its home base.
 Although Klingon reactors of native design had improved greatly since first being used in the D5 cruiser of 2225, concerns about reactor reliability lingered, especially since D7s were expected to undertake missions of such long range.

 The solution to this problem was relatively simple.
-Rather than mounting a single large M/AM reactor or a back-up fusion reactor, the D7 carried two smaller M/AM reactors.
-Although the dual-reactor system was associated with slight weight and performance penalties owing to the necessary doubling of reactions chambers, control mechanisms, monitoring stations, core shielding, and power conduits, they were significantly less than if a large fusion reactor and its fuel had been carried for use only in rare emergencies.
-Furthermore, this dual M/AM reactor system was theoretically more reliable because the ship could operate at more than 50% of standard performance levels with a single reactor and the likelihood of both reactors simultaneously developing malfunctions was small.
+Rather than mounting a single large M/AM reactor with a back-up fusion reactor, the D7 carried two smaller M/AM reactors.
+Although the dual-reactor system was associated with slight weight and performance penalties owing to the necessary doubling of the reaction chamber, control mechanisms, monitoring stations, core shielding, and power conduits, they were significantly less than if a large fusion reactor and its fuel had been carried for use only in rare emergencies.
+Furthermore, this dual M/AM reactor system was theoretically more reliable because the ship could operate at more than 50% of standard performance levels with a single reactor, and the likelihood of both reactors simultaneously developing malfunctions was small.